Levetiracetam for preventing seizures

 - It does not need to be kept in the fridge.

 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

-Your doctor, pharmacist or nurse will be able to give you more information about levetiracetam and other medicines used to treat epilepsy.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Levetiracetam and about other medicines used to treat epilepsy.

 We take great care to make sure that the information in this leaflet is correct and up-to-date.
 However, medicines can be used in different ways for different patients.
 It is important that you ask the advice of your doctor or pharmacist if you are not sure about something.
 This leaflet is about the use of these medicines in the UK, and may not apply to other countries.
 The Royal College of Paediatrics and Child Health (RCPCH), the Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading this leaflet.